threlte/threlte/apps/docs/src/routes/rapier/basic-vehicle-controller.md

 To increase the decoupling of joint rigid bodies, the solver iterations are increased by a factor of 100.

 The car can be controlled with the WASD keys.
+The spacebar activates the handbreak.

 The property `dominance` on `<RigidBody>` components can be used to make objects more or less vulnerable to impacts of the car.